nikcbg/terraform_import_example/README.md

 ### Purpose of the repository

-The `terraform import` command is used to import existing infrastructure, in this case EC2 instance (Ubuntu 16.04 server) in AWS.
+The `terraform import` command is used to import existing infrastructure (in this case EC2 instance (Ubuntu 16.04 server) in AWS) to Terraform.
 The command currently can only import one resource at a time.
 This means you can't yet point Terraform import to an entire collection of resources.

 ---------------------------------------------------------------------------------------------------------------------